Juan-45/vet_clinic_storybook/README.md

 - The master branch will hold ready for production code.
 - The develop branch will hold already done features.
 - Each main components, like footer, nav bar, etc, will be developed in its own branch.
 Each feature branch will be named as follow: "feature_" + featureName.
 Each feature branch will be merged against the develop branch.
 - Any necessary fix to be made will be developed on a "hotFix" branch, which will be named as follow: "hotFix_" + bug + component.
+The same criteria will be used for any necessary update, that includes small changes no a new feature, the branch will be named as follow: "update_" + update description + component.
 Each of this branches will be merged against the master branch.

 ## Running Storybook